Welcome to School Year 2015-2016!

-I would like to welcome you to third grade!
+I would like to welcome you to fourth grade!
 My name is Mrs. Barbara Daly and I will be your child’s teacher this year.
-I am so excited to begin my 16th year at Lowes Island Elementary and I am looking forward to another school year and enriching the lives of the students I work with.
+I am so excited to begin my 17th year at Lowes Island Elementary and I am looking forward to another school year and enriching the lives of the students I work with.

 Our educational program is a triangle involving the school, the pupil, and the parents.
 Cooperation from all three will result in a smoother transition for the student, as he/she becomes a more responsible and independent worker.